Saint Kitts: Economy

 Saint Kitts & Nevis uses the Eastern Caribbean dollar, which maintains a fixed exchange rate of 2.7-to-one with the United States dollar.
-The US dollar is almost as widely accepted as the Eastern Caribbean dollar.
+The US dollar is almost as widely accepted on the island as the Eastern Caribbean dollar.

 For hundreds of years, Saint Kitts operated as a sugar monoculture, but due to decreasing profitability, the government closed the industry in 2005.
 Tourism is a major and growing source of income to the island, although the number and density of resorts is less than on many other Caribbean islands.
 Transportation, non-sugar agriculture, manufacturing and construction are the other growing sectors of the economy.

 Saint Kitts is dependent on tourism to drive its economy.
 Tourism has been increasing since 1978.
-In 2009, there were 587,479 arrivals to Saint Kitts compared to 379,473 in 2007, which represents an increase of just under 40% growth in a two-year period.
+In 2009, there were 587,479 arrivals to Saint Kitts compared to 379,473 in 2007, a growth of just under 40% in a two-year period.
 As tourism grows, the demand for vacation property increases in conjunction.